Terms conditions and privacy

 If you are posting Lithium batteries for safe transit they must be in a charge state no higher than 30% charge, you must identify them on the parcel, we accept no liability or responsibility in respect to lithium battery transportation, please check with your shipping agent and check shipping regulations and restrictions.

-MINELAB SERVICE AND ASSOCIATED PRODUCTS
+MINELAB SERVICE AND ASSOCIATED PRODUCTS (SERVICE SUSPENDED)

 In addition to the above please refer to your limited warranty provided by Minelab and the information provided on the pages of this website shown below covering all Minelab products service and repair.